codedstructure/svgdx/README.md

 ### svgdx

-    svgdx [INPUT] [-o OUTPUT]
+    svgdx [-i INPUT] [-o OUTPUT]

-By default, `svgdx` reads from stdin and writes to standard output, so if run without any arguments it simply waits for input.
+By default, `svgdx` reads from stdin and writes to standard output, so it can be used as a filter in a pipeline (note it requires an explicit '-i' argument if stdin is a terminal).

 ### svgdx-server & editor